 3.4.5.
-The Committee recommends that the audit committee: • annually assesses the need for an internal audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and audit function, and • monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function. √ Both Monberg & Thorsen and MT Højgaard consider annually whether there is a need for an internal audit function.
-This is not relevant at the present time.
+The Committee recommends that the audit committee: annually assesses the need for an internal audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and audit function, and monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function. $\checkmark$ Both Monberg & Thorsen and MT Højgaard consider annually whether there is a need for an internal audit function.
+This is not relevant at the pre- sent time.
 3.4.6.
-The Committee recommends that the board of directors establish a nomination committee chaired by the chairman of the board of directors with at least the following preparatory tasks: • describe the qualifications required by the board of directors and the executive board, and for a specific membership, state the time expected to be spent on having to carry out the membership, as well as assess the competences, knowledge and experience of the two governing bodies combined, • annually assess the structure, size, composition and results of the board of directors and the executive board, as well as recommend any changes to the board of directors, • annually assess the competences, knowledge and experience of the individual members of management, and report to the board of directors in this respect, • consider proposals from relevant persons, including shareholders and members of the board of directors and the executive board for candidates for the board of directors and the executive board, and • propose an action plan to the board of directors on the future composition of the board of directors, including proposals for specific changes.
+The Committee recommends that the board of directors establish a nomination committee chaired by the chairman of the board of directors with at least the following preparatory tasks: describe the qualifications required by the board of directors and the executive board, and for a specific membership, state the time expected to be spent on having to carry out the membership, as well as assess the competences, knowledge and experience of the two governing bodies combined, annually assess the structure, size, composition and results of the board of directors, annually assess the competences, knowledge and experience of the individual members of management, and report to the board of directors in this respect, consider proposals from relevant persons, including shareholders and members of the board of directors and the executive board, and propose an action plan to the board of directors on the future composition of the board of directors, including proposals for specific changes.
 A Nomination Committee has been appointed consisting of the Chairman and Deputy Chairman of the Board of Directors.
 In elections to the Board of Directors in the enterprises, efforts are always made to ensure a professionally composed Board of Directors that, collectively, possesses the necessary knowledge and experience of board work as well as knowledge of social, commercial and cultural factors in the markets in which the Group has its principal business activities.
 In connection with the election of a new member to the Board of Directors, the Chairman of the Board interviews the selectively chosen candidate to ensure that his or her profile suits the vacant seat.
 These tasks are taken care of by the Chairman of the Board of Directors/the full Board of Directors.
 3.4.7.
-The Committee recommends that the board of directors establish a remuneration committee with at least the following preparatory tasks: to recommend the remuneration policy (including the general guidelines for incentive-based remuneration) to the board of directors and the executive board for approval by the board of directors prior to approval by the √ A Remuneration Committee has been appointed consisting of the Chairman and Deputy Chairman of the Board of Directors.
+The Committee recommends that the board of directors establish a remuneration committee with at least the following preparatory tasks: to recommend the remuneration policy (including the general guidelines for incentive-based remuneration) to the board of directors and the executive board for approval by the board of directors prior to approval by the $\checkmark$ A Remuneration Committee has been appointed consisting of the Chairman and Deputy Chairman of the Board of Directors.